Clean water transforms Dalume Zala, Ethiopia

-In many respects, Dalume Zalla is a typical small community in southern Ethiopia’s arid region, with one exception; Dalume Zalla has something that sets it apart from other communities in the region – clean water.
+In many respects, Dalume Zala is a typical small community in southern Ethiopia’s arid region, with one exception; Dalume Zala has something that sets it apart from other communities in the region – clean water.

 Sinafikish Tolba, a 34-year old mother of six children remembers what it was like when clean water was not available.
 Sinafikish and her children, ranging from 6 months to 15-years old, would begin their day well before sunrise as they set off in search of water for the day.
 On some days, the family’s journey would take them as far as 4kms away from their home.
 On each day, the water they did find was sure to make them sick because it was gathered from stagnant ponds frequented by animals.

-When people, like the generous person who contributed the legacy gift that transformed Dalume Zalla, invest in the value of others, like Sinafikish, the legacy is sure to continue for generations to come.
+When people, like the generous person who contributed the legacy gift that transformed Dalume Zala, invest in the value of others, like Sinafikish, the legacy is sure to continue for generations to come.